Wappsto/wappsto-cli/README.md

 This will run a local web server where you can test your wapp foreground part of your wapp.
 It is default listen on port 3000.
 This will also run your background files in a local node instance.
 Any notifications from your Wapp is presented in the terminal where you are running `serve-wapp`.
+If you want to run your background files on the server, you can use the `--remote` flag when starting `serve-wapp`.

 ### Configure